 4. Do your most important task first

 Doing your most important task first ensures you are set up for a successful day, every day.
-Your mental powers are often at their highest fist thing so it makes sense to harness that energy on your most important and productive tasks.
-Get more habits of productive people.
+Your energy, excitement and motivation are often at their highest fist thing so it makes sense to harness that energy on your most important and productive tasks.

 5. Take more breaks